 (Photo Credit: Lawrie Skinner)

 Marine life is also being decimated in large numbers by another culprit: overfishing.
-All around the world, a massive amount of fish — much more than can be replenished naturally — is being taken out of the oceans every single day.
+All around the world, massive amounts of fish — much more than can be replenished naturally — are being removed from the ocean every single day.

 Other marine species that aren’t necessarily being targeted, such as dolphins and whales, end up being caught as “by-catch” and dying anyway.
 (Here’s just one example of how current fishing methods have resulted in the slow, painful deaths of many dolphins in the UK.)

 Overfishing also means that many people living in developing countries who are highly dependent on fish — both for eating and as a means of making income — lose out significantly.
 (Read here on how the near-extinction of some fish species is threatening food security in Africa.)

 Sometimes when a problem seems so enormous — literally as vast as the ocean — it can seem pointless to do anything to solve it.
 Will my one action really make a difference in saving the creatures of the sea?

 There are indeed steps that every one of us can take to give back to the oceans.
 And we certainly have much thanks to give.